Australian High Commission

 • Name changes: If the current names of either parent are different to how they appear on the child’s birth certificate, please include certified documents that explain the change of name.

-4. Print the application form
+1. Print the application form

-• Print the child renewal application on plain white A4 paper, using blank ink only.
+• Print the child renewal application on plain white A4 paper, using black ink only.
 Make sure the form has been printed in full and isn't cut off at the top or bottom of the page.

-5. Signing the application form
+1. Signing the application form

 • Sign the form using black pen, within the signature box.
 Make sure there are no alterations or whiteout on the signature or the date.

-Children 10 years or older must provide a signature unless there is a medical reason or disability that prevents them from signing.
+• Children 10 years or older must provide a signature unless there is a medical reason or disability that prevents them from signing.

-6. Guarantor
+1. Guarantor

-If you do not know an Australian passport holder who can meet the requirements in Section 11 of the application form, you may use someone currently employed in your country of residence in the following approved professional or occupational groups.
+• If you do not know an Australian passport holder who can meet the requirements in Section 11 of the application form, you may use someone currently employed in your country of residence in the following approved professional or occupational groups.
+This person does not have to be Australian.
+They must be contactable during normal working hours.

 • Chartered/Certified Accountants, Chartered Engineers